Taylor Logistics — Header

 Direct emissions

-Combustion from sources we own and operate — our fleet (Taylor Distributing trucks), forklifts, yard equipment, and on-site natural-gas heating.
+Combustion from sources we own — fleet diesel, forklift propane, refrigerant, and on-site natural-gas heating.

 Scope 2